defunctzombie/node-yummy/README.md

 ### cookie [optional]
 > the cookie options sets the default value for session cookies.
 You can

+> I would suggest setting `httpOnly: true` and `secure: true` for a more secure setup in production.

 #### maxAge
 > the max age of the cookie in milliseconds